dtrelogan/react-formstate/docs/validationWiring.md

 }
 ```

-if you want it to work differently you can override it. i might suggest:
+If you want it to work differently you can override it.
+I might suggest:

 ```es6
 import { FormState } from 'react-formstate';